NatsumiHB/these-waifus-also-dont-exist/README.md

 For the `docker-compose` file you will need to create a network called `proxy_net`.

+The server runs on port 5002, you will need to public that port in the `docker-compose.yml` file.

 | Endpoint             | Result                          |
 | :------------------: | :-----------------------------: |
 | /                    | Random image (HTML)             |